Arisa Igarashi: 2022–2023: World #1, third All England title, and first Japanese mixed doubles to win the Japan Open

-In 2022, Higashino only won a title, where she and her partner, Watanabe, successfully to defend the All England Open in March.
+In March 2022, Higashino and Watanabe successfully defended their title at the Super 1000 All England Open.
 Furthermore, she and her partner won the silver medal in the World Championships defeating by Zheng Siwei and Huang Yaqiong in the finals, and a bronze medal in the Asian Championships defeating by Wang Yilyu and Huang Dongping in the semi-finals.
 Another results that they achieved in 2022 were the finalists in the Indonesia and Japan Opens.
 Higashino and Watanabe then reached their career high as world number 1 in the BWF mixed doubles ranking on 8 November 2022.

 Higashino started the 2023 season by competing in the Malaysia Open, where she and her partner, Watanabe, finished as the finalists.
 In the following week, they emerged as a champion in the India Open, after their opponent Wang Yilyu and Huang Dongping withdrawn from the final match.
 In March, they unable to defend their All England Open title, since Watanabe struggling with injury in the second round against Kim Won-ho and Jeong Na-eun.
 Higashino helps the national team advanced to the knocked out stage in the Sudirman Cup, where the team finished in the semi-finals.
 In June, Higashino and Watanabe reached the finals in the Singapore and Indonesia Opens.
 In the next tournaments, they stopped in the quarter-finals of the Canada Open to Taiwanese pairing Lee Jhe-huei and Hsu Ya-ching, and then in the semi-finals of the Korea Open to Chinese rising star Jiang Zhenbang and Wei Yaxin.
 The duo then won the Japan Open, becoming the first ever Japanaese pairing to claimed the Japan Open title since it was first contested in 1982.
 They clinched the bronze medal in the World Championships defeating by Seo Seung-jae and Chae Yoo-jung in the semi-finals.
 She competed in the 2022 Asian Games, won a silver in the mixed doubles and a gold in the women's team event.
 In the rest of the season, Higashino and Watanabe finished as the semi-finalists in the French Open, Japan Masters, as well in the year-end finals tournament the World Tour Finals.